 Most of us without putting much research into things we presume that the sperm banks have a list of every personal medical file of each and every family member of the donor who walked in through their walls.
-This is far from the case, and in reality it’s still the same as online donating it’s an honesty system.
-Unless the donor is guardian over any family member he doesn’t have access to any of his families medical information that is on doctor file and nor does the clinic have access to their information.
+This is far from the case, and in reality, it’s still the same as online donating it’s an honesty system.
+Unless the donor is guardian over any family member he doesn’t have access to any of his family’s medical information that is on the doctor’s file and nor does the clinic have access to their information.

-Most clinics will sit the donor down and layout an A3 piece of paper on the table to which they usually hand draw a family tree, starting with you and your siblings and branching it out to parents, aunty and uncles, nanna’s and granddad’s.
+Most clinics will sit the donor down and layout an A3 piece of paper on the table to which they usually hand draw a family tree, starting with you and your siblings and branching it out to parents, aunts and uncles, nannas, and granddads.
 Once they have all the names on the sheet, they will go through the donor and ask about each one and if they’re aware of any health issues they may of had (This is something you could also sit down with your donor and do).

-It’s ironic though because going through a clinic we automatically think the medical history is going to be more authenticate.
-Many people have messaged me over the years with concerns that they feel their donor might not disclose them truthful information or leave out vital parts that could deter them picking them.
-It’s in my experience over the years I have met and spoken to lots of men that would of loved to been able to donate and these great men would of been perfect except for one thing they weren’t confident in their families genetics and they had concerning issues that happen to other family members that they would hate to see passed on to any children.
+It’s ironic though because going through a clinic we automatically think the medical history is going to be more authentic.
+Many people have messaged me over the years with concerns that they feel their donor might not disclose them truthful information or leave out vital parts that could deter them from picking them.
+It’s in my experience over the years I have met and spoken to lots of men that would have loved to be able to donate and these great men would have been perfect except for one thing they weren’t confident in their families genetics and they had concerning issues that happen to other family members that they would hate to see passed on to any children.
 The majority of people I find want the children to be born healthy and the ones who donate are confident either through knowledge or arrogance at the very least.